 The Mississippi court system comprises seven types of courts with specific roles in the judicial system.
 These include:

-How to Find Mississippi Court Records (Court Docket Search)
+How To View Mississippi Court Records (MS Court Docket Search)

 Before initiating the process of finding courts, interested individuals need to establish what jurisdiction the type of record would be under and therefore locate the correct custodian of the record.
 Also, having some information about the case, the name of the parties or the case number would be a great asset to ensure a successful search.